What was life like on the Australian Home Front during WWI?

 Recruitment drives

-The government ran a number of campaigns to try and convince men to enlist, including propaganda posters and songs.
-Large events like Empire Day, Allies Day and ANZAC Day intended to show overall support for the war.
+The government launched various campaigns to persuade men to enlist, utilizing propaganda posters and songs.
+Significant events such as Empire Day, Allies Day, and ANZAC Day were designed to demonstrate widespread support for the war effort.

 WWI newspaper on a desk